 5 non techy camera phone tips for taking a better photograph of your dog

-I also run a Furdography for Beginners course on Facebook through the winter months, again, its non techy and you don’t need a fancy pants camera .
+I also run a Furdography for Beginners course on Facebook or WhatsApp – launching again on the 3rd April, its non techy and you don’t need a fancy pants camera .
 It’s a lovely community with lots of feedback from me and encouragement from the rest of the group.
-If that’s something you think you’d be interested in, sign up for my newsletter to be among the first to hear when registration opens.
+If that’s something you think you’d be interested in, you can find all the details here: www.furandfables.com/furdography-for-beginners

 Most of all, have fun, get creative.